rosasurfer/ministruts/README.md

 ---
 The project contains a special feature for command line interfaces that's worth mentioning: a syntax parser for the [DocOpt](http://docopt.org/) standard which is widely used in the Linux world but little known in the PHP universe.
 The DocOpt standard uses the syntax description of the tool itself to define call options.
-At runtime syntax descriptions are parsed and validated against the current call.
-The result are beautiful syntax definitions even for complex tools (no more ugly Symfony error messages).
+At runtime syntax descriptions are parsed and matched/validated against the current call.
+The result are beautiful syntax definitions even for more complex tools (no more ugly Symfony error messages).
 Examples are [here](src/console/docopt/examples/git), you can try out the parser online [here](http://try.docopt.org/).

 ---
 MiniStruts reference: [struts-config.dtd](src/struts/dtd/struts-config.dtd)